Referee spotlight: first observations

-“I was little bit nervous; I’m not going to lie,” James admitted, “I’ve been observed in rugby union and rugby league officiating before, but I think in volleyball, although it’s still nerve wracking, it’s a bit more relaxed as there are more chances and opportunities to be observed.”
+“I was a little bit nervous; I’m not going to lie,” James admitted, “I’ve been observed in rugby union and rugby league officiating before, but I think in volleyball, although it’s still nerve wracking, it’s a bit more relaxed as there are more chances and opportunities to be observed.”

 Observation not assessment